 West 25th Street is very similar to the other blocks with lots of art galleries on the first two blocks from Twelve to Tenth Avenues taking space that was formerly used for shipping or car repair.
 When you crossover to Seventh Avenue, I was bummed to see that Milanes at 168 West 25th Street closed for business.
 That’s where Maricel and I ate after attending the Wendy Williams Show and I ate when I was in the neighborhood.
 It was funny in that it was always busy when I ate there.

-Milanes at 168 West 25th Street (closed for business in June 2022)
+Milanes at 168 West 25th Street (Closed in June 2022)

 The COVID economy takes another victim.
 Its too bad as this restaurant had quite the following.
 Their business seems to be have been taken up by Johny’s Lunchonette at 124 West 25th Street, a small lunch counter business a few doors down.